 Uggani, Borugulu, Tossed Puffed Rice and Maramarala upma/Puffed Rice Upma, all refer to the same dish which is a popular breakfast in Rayalaseema region of Andhra.
 Mirchi Bajji is a great combination with Uggani.
 It is a common sight to find road side vendors selling Uggani with Mirchi Bajji, a typical combination found only in this region.
-Uggani, is a light yet filling dish, that can be served as breakfast, lunch or dinner.
+Uggani, is a light yet filling dish, that can be served as breakfast, lunch, dinner or snack.

 I prefer to add azwain seeds(vamu) in the seasoning to help with good digestion.